sblisesivdin/wikepage/trunk/wikepage/doc/EN_readme.txt

  password.
 -Your site is working now in Wiki mode!
 -You can change mode in Administration area with entering your password.
--In wiki mode you must enter password to change a page.
+-In wiki mode you must enter password "everytime" to change a page.

 You can found more documentation in your installed site.